tudelft-cs4200/2021/project/ms3/lab10.md

 ### Submission

-You need to submit your MiniJava project with a pull request against branch `assignment10` on GitHub.
+You need to submit your MiniJava project with a merge request against branch `assignment10-submission` on GitLab.
 The [Git documentation](/documentation/git.html#submitting-an-assignment) explains how to file such a request.

 The deadline for submissions is December 21, 2018, 23:59.
 The extended deadline is January 11, 2019, 23:59, for a penalty of 1 point.